Opatovice nad Labem: History

 Archaeological research confirmed that mild climate and fertile surroundings of the Elbe had been exploited by ancient peoples.
 The first written mention of Opatovice nad Labem is from 1073, when Benedictine monks founded here a monastery.
 The Opatovice Monastery was finished in 1086 and existed until 1421, when it was burned down by the Hussites.

 In the 15th century, the village was shortly owned by Diviš Bořek of Miletínek and by George of Poděbrady, and in 1491, it was acquired by the Pernštejn family.
-The Pernštejns built here the first weir on the Elbe and the Opatovice Canal to feed the system of breeding fish ponds.
+The Pernštejns built here the first weir on the Elbe and the Opatovice Canal to feed the local system of breeding fishponds.
 In 1560, however, they lost the manor for financial reasons and it was acquired by the royal chamber.
 During the Thirty Years' War, Opatovice was looted by the Swedish army.